discordx-ts/templates/4-music-player-ytdl/README.md

 # 📖 Introduction

-A music template using TYDL, equipped with a few music-related commands.
+A music template using YTDL (YouTube-Download), equipped with a few music-related commands.

 # 🏗 Development